zpnoob/tp/docs/DeveloperGuide.md

    significant risk for professionals managing hundreds of client records.
 To address this, we plan to implement a confirmation dialog that requires the user to explicitly confirm the action before deletion proceeds.

+3. **Reduce restriction on DNC feature:**
+   Currently, the "Do Not Call" (DNC) feature prevents editing any field of contacts tagged with DNC, including non-call-related information like address or occupation.
+For example, if a client with a DNC tag moves, the agent cannot update the address without removing the DNC tag first.
+To address this, we plan to reduce the restrictions to only prevent editing of name and phone number fields, while allowing updates to other contact information.